 The modified version of the traps come with lamination or offset jaws or both.
 The lamination decreases pressure on coyote’s leg.
 Note that the padded jaws on the trap feature rubber inserts which make the trap more expensive.

-For just $10, you can get a no.3 foothold trap.
-This trap is the most ideal for trapping a beaver or a coyote.
+The no.3 foothold trap is the most ideal for trapping a beaver or a coyote.
 The trap comes with a 6-inch jaw spread.
-The padded version of the trap costs between $12 and $12.
 This trap is called a “soft catch” trap.